Indoor Air Quality in Rental Dwellings

 Massachusetts

 The Massachusetts State Sanitary Code (Chapter II) establishes Minimum Standards of Fitness for Human Habitation that apply to all dwelling units, including leased units.
 105 Code of Massachusetts Regulations (CMR) 410.000 et seq.
+The Sanitary Code was amended in 2023, including changes to provisions governing mold and moisture.
 The authority to adopt the Sanitary Code is established in the state's public health statute, as part of the chapter governing nuisances.
 See Massachusetts General Laws (MGL) c.
 111, §§3, 127A.

-Massachusetts laws also establish a variety of legal remedies for tenants in situations where code violations are not being corrected.
-These include a "repair and deduct" remedy, as well as the right to treat the lease as abrogated and vacate the premises.
+Massachusetts law also establishes a variety of legal remedies for tenants in situations where code violations are not being corrected.
+These include a "repair and deduct" remedy, as well as the right to treat the lease as abrogated and vacate the premises, as well as rent withholding under certain circumstances.
 MGL c.
-111, § 127L.
-The law also provides for rent withholding under certain circumstances.
-MGL c.
+111, § 127L; MGL c.
 239, §8A.
-Other state laws, including the state landlord-tenant law and the state consumer protection law, establish potential legal remedies for cases involving violation of the State Sanitary Code.
+The state landlord-tenant law and the state consumer protection law also establish potential legal resource for violations of the State Sanitary Code.
 See MGL c.
-93A, §9(3); M.G.L., c.
+93A, §9(3); MGL c.
 186, §19.

 Back to Indoor Air Quality in Rental Dwellings: State Laws Addressing Radon, Mold and Secondhand Smoke